Gabriel's Inferno: Further books

 The second book in the series, Gabriel's Rapture, was released alongside Gabriel's Inferno on 4 September 2012.
 A third entry in the series, Gabriel's Redemption, was released on 3 December 2013.
 It also leads to a supernatural spin-off series centering a character introduced in Gabriel's Redemption, who is later revealed as a vampire known as The Prince, and his lover, Raven Wood, beginning with the novel The Raven.
 The author revealed on his Facebook page in November 2017 that he was currently writing the fourth novel in this series.
 The fourth novel, Gabriel's Promise, was released on January 7, 2020.

 Film adaptation

 In November 2019, it was announced that filming for a Gabriel's Inferno movie had commenced in Syracuse, New York, with Melanie Zanetti and Giulio Berruti playing Julia and Gabriel and directed and produced by Tosca Musk.
+The film was released in 3 parts, the first part of Gabriel's Inferno premiered on Tosca's streaming service Passionflix on 29 May 2020; Part 2 was released on 31 July 2020.
+The last part was released on 19 November.

-Filming for the sequel Gabriel's Rapture began in January until February 2020 but production had to be paused due to the COVID-19 pandemic.
+Filming for the sequel Gabriel's Rapture began in January until February 2020 but production had to be halted due to the COVID-19 pandemic.
+Principal production for Gabriel's Rapture resumed on 9 March 2021 in Florence; Italy, and completed in early June in Belize.
+During a live video chat on Instagram with producer & director Tosca Musk in March, she confirmed that like the first movie Gabriel's Inferno, the sequel will also be released in 3 parts due to the very long duration of the film.
+Part 1 of Gabriel's Rapture was released on 24 November 2021.

+Part 2 of Gabriel's Rapture was released on 24 March 2022.
+Part 3 was released on 12 August 2022.

+Filming for the second sequel Gabriel's Redemption officially began in October 2022 and concluded in March 2023.
+On the 8 June Passionflix released the official trailer for part 1 of Gabriel's Redemption, confirming part 1 will be released on 22 June 2023.
+Part 2 of Gabriel's Redemption was released on 12 October 2023.
+Part 3 of Gabriel's Redemption and the final installment in the Gabriel's Inferno movie series, was released on 14 December 2023.